cybercat37794/Vehicle-Data-Analysis-and-Predictive-Modeling-Using-R/README.md

 ```r
 install.packages(c("dplyr", "ggplot2", "tidyr", "cluster", "factoextra", "DBSCAN", "corrplot"))
 ```
-4. Open and run the R scripts in the analysis/ folder:

-data_preprocessing.R for data cleaning. exploratory_analysis.R for exploratory data analysis and visualizations. clustering_analysis.R for clustering. predictive_analysis.R for predictive modeling and feature engineering.
-Results and Insights
+# Results and Insights
-The analysis led to the following key insights:
+The analysis revealed the following insights:

-Car Price Trends: The analysis uncovered trends in car pricing, with key factors such as the car’s age, fuel type, and transmission type having a significant impact on its price.
+- `Car Price Trends: The analysis uncovered trends in car pricing, with key factors such as the car’s age, fuel type, and transmission type having a significant impact on its price.`
-Clustering: K-means and DBSCAN clustering algorithms revealed distinct clusters in the dataset based on vehicle attributes like Selling_Price and Kms_Driven.
+- `Clustering: K-means and DBSCAN clustering algorithms revealed distinct clusters in the dataset based on vehicle attributes like Selling_Price and Kms_Driven.`
-Feature Importance: Features such as the vehicle's age, fuel type, transmission, and kilometers driven played crucial roles in determining the vehicle’s selling price.
+- `Feature Importance: Features such as the vehicle's age, fuel type, transmission, and kilometers driven played crucial roles in determining the vehicle’s selling price.`
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ---